gcfrxbots/rxbot/README.md

 ## Commands

-This is a list of commands for the bot, which users will type into Twitch chat (alternatively, you can type them directly into the bot console):
+This is a list of commands for the bot, which users will type into Twitch chat.
+Alternatively, you can type them directly into the bot console.
+Whenever you wish to close the bot, enter `quit` into the console window.

 ##### SONGREQUEST